cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 following functionalities.

 - `GG`: A prime-order group exposing the API detailed in {{pog}}.
-- `H_1`: A hash function mapping two fixed-length byte arrays to another byte array of fixed-length depending on security requirements.
+- `H_1`: A cryptographic hash function that is indifferentiable from a Random Oracle.

 If a ciphersuite corresponds to an instantiation of the protocol in the verifiable setting (VOPRF), then it will contain instantiations of the